DiscreteMaths/DM04-Functions/VBA-CMcGowan.md

 5. Click OK.

 **Learning to use VBA**
-Once you have the developer tab set up in Excel, you are on the track to being able to learn the VBA language.
+Once you have the developer tab set up in Excel, you are on track to learning the VBA language.
 There are a wide range of free training websites that will teach the basics.
 Also, resources such as stackexchange can enhance further development of the nuances of the language.

 **References**